Anne de Montmorency, 1st Duke of Montmorency: Palace revolution

 Montmorency was restored to the governate of Languedoc, and his brother La Rochepot was restored to his office as governor of the Île de France and Paris.
 His eldest nephew Cardinal de Châtillon received rich new benefices among them Beauvais.
 Montmorency received the charge for the second time on 12 April 1547.
 Keen to reward his favourite, the return of his governate came with back-pay for the years in which he had been denied his possession of Languedoc, totalling 100,000 écus in addition to the annual income of 25,000 écus he would receive going forward.
 In sum Henri distributed 800,000 livres among his three great favourites (Montmorency, Aumale, and Saint-André) upon his ascent, which was raised by a tax of two tenths upon the clergy.

 On 12 April the king received Montmorency's oath in his capacity as Constable of France, with the king declaring that all civil and military officials were to be subordinated to him.
 He also restored the exercise of his old lesser charges, that of captain of the forts of Bastille, Vincennes, Saint-Malo and Nantes.

 Until at least 1552, all ambassadors to France presented their credentials to Montmorency before they were received by the king.

 Back in favour, Montmorency advanced his nephews once more, with Coligny being elevated to the position of colonel-general of the French infantry within a month of Henri's accession.
-Over the following years of Henri's reign, Coligny would be made Admiral of France, governor of Picardie and governor of the Île de France.
+Over the following years of Henri's reign, Coligny would be made Admiral of France, governor of Picardy and governor of the Île de France.
 Through advancement of his nephews Montmorency secured his own power.

 At the centre of power once more, Montmorency was again able to be a distributor of royal favour to a network of patronage.
 As such he was soon approached by the queen of Navarre who was seeking to re-enter royal favour.
 The two had a frosty relationship.
 This meant that when in 1548 the king became suspicious that the queen and her husband the king of Navarre were intriguing with the Emperor, Henri turned to Montmorency, who had his agents intercept all mail addressed to the couple for several months.
 In 1556 suspicions would again arise at court as to the potentially treasonous actions of the new king of Navarre and his wife with the Emperor over Spanish Navarre.
 The king of Navarre wrote to Henri and Montmorency, hoping to recharacterize his dealings in a less dangerous light.
 The queen of Navarre wrote to Montmorency separately, urging him to maintain the good relations he enjoyed with Navarre.